grscheller/scheller-linux-archive/bashEnvConf/README.md

 * installHome installs everything into $HOME
 * Tested on:
   * Arch Linux
-  * CentOS 7
+  * CentOS 6 & 7
-  * Cygwin on Windows 10
+  * Cygwin & MSYS2 on Windows 10
-* Won't work without minor modifications on:
-  * CentOS 6
-    * GNU coreutils version lacks /usr/bin/realpath
-    * Bash version lacks the -v conditional expression

 For these configuration files to fully work, the Bash scripts in the [bin](bin) directory need to be put into